Summary: in this tutorial, you will learn how to work with a PL/SQL nested block that is a PL/SQL block embedded inside another PL/SQL block.

 Introducing PL/SQL Nested Block

-To nest a block means to embed one or more PL/SQL blocks inside another PL/SQL block that provide you with a better control over program execution and exception handling.
+To nest a block means to embed one or more PL/SQL blocks inside another PL/SQL block that provides you with better control over program execution and exception handling.

 Let’s take a look at the following example: